-2339 STATUTES AT LARGE (No. 226 General and Permanent Laws--2024 SECTION 91 - A990 - LEGISLATIVE DEPARTMENT
+STATUTES AT LARGE (No. 69 General and Permanent Laws--2025 SECTION 91 - A990 - LEGISLATIVE DEPARTMENT

-91.2.
-(LEG: Legislative Employee BPI/Merit) Legislative employees designated (P) or (PPT) shall receive base pay and average merit pay in the same manner as such pay is granted to classified state employees, but for purposes of this paragraph, the term "legislative employees" does not include employees of the House of Representatives.
-From the funds appropriated for Employee Pay Increases, the Speaker of the House and the President of the Senate shall determine the amount necessary for compensation of the employees of the House and Senate.
+From the funds appropriated for Employee Pay Representatives.
+Increases, the Speaker of the House and the President of the Senate shall determine the amount necessary for compensation of the employees of the House and Senate.